dr563105/fastsetup/README.md

 mamba install -y fastbook
 ```
 Fastbook is a fastai's python package.
 To see what it install remove `-y` from the command.
 If there is segmentation fault error, it is probably due to space issue.

+#### Note:
+For dry run, use '-d' argument in the mamba install command.

 ### Step 7:
 To download the notebooks, run: